denliehoo/broccoli-and-co/README.md

 - Created reusable components (e.g. button, inputs) in the components folder
 - Created a themes folder which includes color.ts and break-point.ts for consistent colors and break points

+## Mobile friendly

+This application is mobile friendly and includes features like:

+- Including breakpoints for mobile
+- Used 100dvh to ensure a fullscreen application even when using mobile web browsers
+- Allow mobile users to close modal using back button, simulating native mobile behaviours